h-iwata/dojo-coffeescript-jquery-boilerplate/README.md

 ##Quick Start

-1. Clone the repository using `git clone --recursive git://github.com/h-iwata/dojo-coffeescript-jquery-boilerplate.git` at your `js` or `javascript` directory.
+1. Clone the repository using `git clone --recursive git://github.com/h-iwata/dojo-coffeescript-jquery-boilerplate.git` on your `js` or `javascript` directory.
 2. `chmod u+x ./tools/startCoffeeWatch.sh` then run `./tools/startCoffeeWatch.sh`, which compiles test codes to `/src` from `/coffee`.
 3. Open `/test/index.html` in your favorite browser (I recommend opera) and see how it works.
 4. Develop your project in `/coffee` until it is amazing.